-- It is the most frequent infectious disease in humans. - No specific treatment exists but one can relieve the symptoms - Common home remedies can be used for relieving the symptoms like honey, ginger, tulsi tea.
-For details refer Annexure-10 - Giving lukewarm water to drink and maintaining proper nutrition is helpful. - If the symptoms are severe, and if there is body-ache, or headache, tablet Paracetamol can be given.
-Refer annexure-11 for details.
+- It is the most frequent infectious disease in humans. - No specific treatment exists but one can relieve the symptoms - Common home remedies can be used for relieving the symptoms like honey, ginger, tulsi tea. - Giving lukewarm water to drink and maintaining proper nutrition is helpful. - If the symptoms are severe, and if there is body-ache, or headache, tablet Paracetamol can be given.
+Refer annexure 8 for details.